 Currently, I have gauntlets, vambraces, pauldrons, and greaves readily in stock, and I've taken up a number of custom cosplay requests.
 Those in particular are what drive me to innovate new designs, and it's how the Manticore Gauntlets came into existence, which is it's own section.

-Requests for custom work has always enabled me to innovate, and it was such a request that lead these into existence.
+Requests for custom work has always enabled me to innovate, and it was such a request that lead to these.

-A commissioner on Etsy was looking for gauntlets that could cover the entire hand.
+A potential buyer was looking for gauntlets that could cover the entire hand.
 At the time, I didn't think it could be done.
 Layers would be too thick between the fingers, rivets too unweildly, etc. It would take a few months of idle thought before the notion of using 'live joints' even came into my mind.

-Working in vector format and using a laser engraver means that I can design shapes with a tolerance of .001".
+Working in vector format and using a laser engraver means that I can design shapes with tight tolerances.
 It didn't take too much trial & error to decide on the shape & thickness of the joints, and the smaller cuts that would determine how they flex.
-As expected, 8 oz. leather was very accommodating to repeated flexing.
 I tested a prototype for at least a week before proceeding with the commission.

-I took the initiative to bypass Etsy and offer this yet-unnamed design to Twitter directly, creating an order form, figuring out the logistics of taking proper measurements, and creating a Trello page to track orders with regular WIP updates and news.
+I took the initiative to bypass Etsy and offer this yet-unnamed design to Twitter directly, creating an order form, figuring out the logistics of taking measurements, and creating a Trello page to track orders with regular WIPs and news.
 "Manticore Gauntlets" launched on March 20th, 2020.

-I've got to say, I did not expect this much of a reaction, or so many wild requests for custom work.
-Getting outside of Etsy showed me a whole different possibility, and I remain thankful for that experience, as the past year has been an absolute blur of activity.
+I've got to say, I did not expect this much of a reaction, or so many wild requests.
+Getting outside of Etsy showed me other possibilities, and I remain thankful for that experience, as the past year has been an absolute blur of activity.

 Wasteland Weekend is an annual post-apocalyptic gathering in the Mojave Desert, a confluence of established culture & entirely unique forms of insanity.
 This is an arena where all of my skills intersect.